Vafls/vSubSys/README.md

-# vSubSys (NEW REVISION)
+---

+**vSubSys (NEW REVISION)**

-beta subsystem made by Vafls.
-To make it work, place into "C:\\" drive.
-Currently not available for Linux and MacOS.
+vSubSys is a beta subsystem created by Vafls.
+To make it work, place it in the root of the "C:\\" drive.
+Currently, it is only available for Windows.

-# vSubSys (OLD REVISION)(OUTDATED)
+---

+**vSubSys (OLD REVISION) (OUTDATED)**

-beta subsystem made by Vafls.
-To make it work, place into "C:\\" drive.
-Currently not available for Linux and MacOS.
+This is the old version of vSubSys, created by Vafls.
+To make it work, place it in the root of the "C:\\" drive.
+It is not available for Linux or MacOS.
+To run your own kernel, put the "main.py" file in "C:\\vLaunch\\custom_kernel\\your_kernel\\".

-Place your own kernel into "C:\\vLaunch\\custom_kernel\\your_kernel\\main.py" to run it from vSubSys.
+---